awoie/vp-token-spec/README.md

 }
 ```

-### Verifiable Credential object in id_token
+### Requesting Verifiable Credentials

 A Verifiable Credential embedded in an ID Token is requested by adding a element `vc_jwt` or `vc_ldp` to the `id_token` top level element of the `claims` parameter.
 This element must contain a `credential_types` sub element as defined above.

 Note that OP would first encode VPs/VCs using the rules defined in the Verifiable Credential specification either in JWT format or JSON-LD format, before passing encoded VPs/VCs as `vp_jwt`, `vp_ldp`, `vc_jwt`, or `vc_ldp` parameters as JWT claims or as sets of JSON claims.

-#  Request Examples
+##  Examples

-This section illustrates the response when W3C Verifiable Credentials objects are returned with JTWs such as inside ID Token.
+This section illustrates examples when W3C Verifiable Credentials objects are requested using `claims` parameter and returned inside ID Tokens.

-## Self-Issued OP with Verifiable Presentation in ID Token
+### Self-Issued OP with Verifiable Presentation in ID Token

 Below are the examples when W3C Verifiable Credentials are requested and returned inside ID Token as part of Self-Issued OP response.
-ID Token contains a `vp_jwt` or `vp_ldp` element with the Verifiable Presentation data, or a `vc_jwt` or `vc_ldp` element with the Verifiable Credential data.
+ID Token contains a `vp_jwt` or `vp_ldp` element with the Verifiable Presentation data.
+It can also contain `vc_jwt` or `vc_ldp` element with the Verifiable Credential data.

-### Authentication request
+#### Authentication request

 The following is a non-normative example of how an RP would use the `claims` parameter to request the `vp_jwt` claim in the `id_token`: